PundiAI/fxdex-docs/f-x-dex/fxdex_technical_paper_eng.md

 ### 3.2 Trade Pair

-#### 3.2.1 Create By Validator

-Current version of FxDex allows validators to create trade pairs.

-#### 3.2.2 Create By Governance Voting
+#### 3.2.1 Create By Governance Voting

-Using Governance Voting (cosmos chain governance and cross-chain governance) to initiate a proposal.
+Using Governance Voting to initiate a proposal.
 After the proposal is approved, new trade pairs will take effect.

-#### 3.2.3 Trade pair information
+#### 3.2.2 Trade pair information

 Each trade pair includes information below: